 No. Keep Your Home California is a foreclosure prevention program, not a loan modification program.
-KYHC funds can sometimes be coupled with a modification from a homeowner’s servicer, but the KYHC program in itself is not a loan modification program.
+KYHC funds can sometimes be combined with a modification that is provided by the homeowner’s servicer, but the KYHC program in itself is not a loan modification program.

 The Homeowner Bill of Rights (HOBOR) is designed to guarantee basic fairness and transparency for homeowners in the foreclosure process.
 Some of the key provisions include: